jwyang/JULE.torch/README.md

-# joint_unsupervised_learning
+# joint-unsupervised-learning
-Source code for our CVPR on Joint Unsupervised Learning of Deep Representations and Image Clusters
+Source code for our CVPR paper on Joint Unsupervised Learning of Deep Representations and Image Clusters